-All in all, you can be sure that Loulouka baby formula is a good option for you and your infant.
+All in all, Loulouka baby formula is a good option for many infants.
 If the superior nature of Swiss milk isn't convincing enough, the strong vision of Loulouka creators to produce the best organic formula with the finest ingredients should make you feel reassured!
-Loulouka is definitely among the best organic formulas in Europe.
+In our books, Loulouka is definitely among the best organic formulas in Europe.

 Loulouka stage 2 organic formula is appropriate for your baby after 6 months of life.
 Just as stage 1, it's base is Swiss organic cows milk (skimmed, used to be whole milk) and all other main ingredients remain the same, however adjusted in content to the age: It contains a combination of organic vegetable oils to reproduce the fatty acid profile of human breast milk.
-These include sunflower, rapeseed and coconut oil (instead of palm oil).
+These include sunflower, rapeseed, and coconut oil (instead of palm oil).
 The emulsifier lecithin from sunflower supplies choline, and refined fish oil supplies Omega 3 fatty acids, which are important for healthy brain development.
 All important minerals at this stage of life are part of this formula in appropriate amounts, such as iron, calcium and magnesium.
-This counts for vitamins aswell: Loulouka stage 2 contains vitamin A, B1, B2, B3, B5, B6, B12, C, D, E, K and biotin.
-Loulouka stage 2 does not contain any potential critical ingredients such as refined sugars, corn syrups or soy.
+This counts for vitamins as well: Loulouka stage 2 contains vitamin A, B1, B2, B3, B5, B6, B12, C, D, E, K and biotin.
+Loulouka stage 2 does not contain any unwanted ingredients such as refined sugars, corn syrups, or soy.
 Other than stage 1, stage 2 contains an age-appropriate amount of maltodextrin as a source of energy.

 Loulouka stage 3 formula is appropriate for your baby after the 10th month of life.
 Just as stage 1 and 2, it's base is Swiss organic cows milk (skimmed, used to be whole milk) and all other main ingredients remain the same, however adjusted in content to the age: It contains a combination of organic vegetable oils to reproduce the fatty acid profile of human breast milk.
-These include sunflower, rapeseed and coconut oil (instead of palm oil).
+These include sunflower, rapeseed, and coconut oil (instead of palm oil).
 The emulsifier lecithin from sunflower supplies choline, and refined fish oil supplies Omega 3 fatty acids, which are important for healthy brain development.
 All important minerals at this stage of life are part of this formula in appropriate amounts, such as iron, calcium and magnesium.
-This counts for vitamins aswell: Loulouka stage 2 contains vitamin A, B1, B2, B3, B5, B6, B12, C, D, E, K and biotin.
-Loulouka stage 3 does not contain any potential critical ingredients such as refined sugars, corn syrup or soy.
+This counts for vitamins as well: Loulouka stage 2 contains vitamin A, B1, B2, B3, B5, B6, B12, C, D, E, K and biotin.
+Loulouka stage 3 does not contain any unwanted ingredients such as refined sugars, corn syrup, or soy.
 Just as stage 2, stage 3 contains an age-appropriate amount of maltodextrin as a source of energy.